DavidWells/configorama/README.md

 6. TOML, YML, JSON, etc support

+    Configorama will work on any configuration format that can be converted into a JS object.

-    Configorama works off normal JS objects.
-Parse your config and pass it into configorama.
+    Parse any config format and pass it into configorama.

+7. Configorama has a number of built-in functions.

+    Build in functions can be used within expressions as another way to transform and combine values.
+These are similar to the operators but all follow a common syntax:

+    ```
+    <FUNCTION NAME>(<ARGUMENT 1>, <ARGUMENT 2>)
+    ```

 ## Inspiration